-Deciding who to hire is a two-fold process.
+Deciding who to hire and your law firm staffing strategy is a two-fold process.
 First, you must decide the role that, if filled, will benefit your firm the most.
 Second, you must decide which candidates fit within your firm’s culture and values while remaining aware of diversity and inclusion.

 How to Decide Who to Hire First